Thanedpol/AIScity/README.md

 # AIScity - Science & Technology News Platform

-A modern, feature-rich news platform focused on science and technology, built with React, TypeScript, and Supabase.
+A modern, feature-rich news platform focused on science and technology, built with React and TypeScript.

 ## Features